 Glasgow is a city that rewards repeat visits; even after a full day, we felt like we’d only scratched the surface.
 Each of these spots promises a mix of history, culture, and unique experiences that make the city such a perfect place to explore.

 Our day in Glasgow gave us just a taste of what this Scottish city has to offer, but it was enough to make us want to return.
 What struck us most, though, was the atmosphere.
 Glasgow felt less polished and touristy than Edinburgh, but in the best way—it was vibrant, creative, and full of real life.
-If you’re planning a trip to Scotland, don’t overlook Glasgow—it might just surprise you the way it surprised us!
+If you’re planning a trip to Scotland, don’t overlook Glasgow.
+It might just surprise you the way it surprised us!

 If you want to learn more about our adventures, check out our Podcast Wandering Works for Us!
 We are on most all of the platforms and at YouTube.